Spider-Man 3: No Way Home trailer unleashes the multiverse, Dr. Octopus and more

 After months of speculation, rumors and even a leak, finally the first trailer for Spider-Man: No Way Home is here.
 The Marvel Cinematic Universe (and Sony) have exploded the multiverse for the third Tom Holland Spidey flick.
-And yes, that's Alfred Molina in the final scene bringing back heavily-armed villain Doctor Octopus for the first time since 2004's Spider-Man 2.
+Yes, that's Alfred Molina in the final scene bringing back heavily armed villain Doctor Octopus for the first time since 2004's Spider-Man 2 -- and is that a hint at the Green Goblin, Electro and The Lizard too?

-The trailer shows no sign of earlier villains Green Goblin or of Jamie Foxx, who reportedly reprised his role as Electro from the films in which Andrew Garfield played Spider-Man.
-And although there's no space in the new trailer for any other Spider-Men other than Holland, Garfield and predecessor Tobey Maguire themselves may also be involved in the multiverse-spanning adventure -- which may have been confirmed by Spider-series co-star JB Smoove in an interview with The Illumininerdi.
+The trailer doesn't show Jamie Foxx, who reportedly reprised his role as Electro from the films in which Andrew Garfield played Spider-Man.
+And although there's no space in the new trailer for any other Spider-Men other than Holland, Garfield and predecessor Tobey Maguire themselves may also be involved in the multiverse-spanning adventure -- which may have been confirmed by Spider-series co-star JB Smoove in an interview with The Illuminerdi.

 "We tampered with the stability of space-time," Doctor Strange tells Peter.
 "The multiverse is a concept about which we know frighteningly little."
 They should probably have a chat with Loki, who appears to have set the multiverse in motion in the recent Disney Plus series.

 The trailer shows Peter experiencing the astral plane, as well as trippy sorcery that sees whole cities sink into the ground.
 Oh, and how did Otto Octavius, aka Doc Ock, return from [spoiler] sacrificing himself to be killed by his own mechanical tentacles at the end of Spider-Man 2?
-We'll be speculating all the way until Christmas.
+At 2:28, we also see a spherical green bomb that looks a lot like those used by the evil Green Goblin in Maguire's first Spider-Man film back in 2002.

 After 2017's Homecoming and 2019's Far From Home, the third outing in the latest Spider-Man series has been heavily rumored to see a crossover with previous movie versions of Marvel's friendly neighborhood wall-crawler.